 Charles M. Schulz Sonoma County Airport (STS)

 Charles M. Schulz Sonoma County Airport is a medium-sized airport that provides service to aircraft with a wide range of performance capabilities and the mix of commercial air carrier, corporate and general aviation operations.
 It is located northwest of the city of Santa Rosa, California.
 During a wildfire season that lasts from late spring to early winter, STS will see intense periods of high traffic due to firefighting aircraft activity.
-View a printable document of the STS information found on this Web page.
+View a printable Pilot Handbook of the STS information found on this Web page.

 Know Before You Go